5/7/2025

 Chief Executive Officer

 Yeah.
-So again, we are not paying plotting fees today.
-And I do think that, you know, I think I think that that is varies by state to state, specifically as the state's tax and regulations and regulatory frameworks, we're seeing the emergence of specific regulatory structures around THC beverages.
-And in many cases that follow, the three tier classic system.
-So, you know, I don't necessarily believe that reliance on a flooding fee strategy is going to be a long term, sustainable strategy, not to say that, you know, in the short term, in certain states, perhaps it's being done again, right now in our pilot, in Florida, we are not, we're not, we're not seeing that we're not seeing that as a, as a necessary or even widely used strategy among among the in or in the THC beverage market.
+So, again, we are not paying the slotting fees to date.
+And I do think that, you know, I think that that varies by state to state, specifically as these states pass hemp regulations and regulatory frameworks. we're seeing the emergence of specific regulatory structures around THC beverages in many cases that follow, you know, the three-tier classic system.
+So, you know, I don't necessarily believe that reliance on a spotting fee strategy is going to be a long-term sustainable strategy, not to say that, you know, in the short term in certain states perhaps it's being done.
+Again, right now in our pilot in Florida, we are not, we're not seeing that.
+We're not seeing that as a necessary or even widely used strategy among or in the THC beverage market.

 speaker